CLayer-dev/docs/docs/architecture/high-tps.md

 # Performance Architecture

-Deep dive into the technical architecture and design decisions that enable Core Layer's high-performance transaction processing.
+Deep dive into the technical architecture and design decisions that enable CLayer's high-performance transaction processing.

 ## Architecture Design Principles

 ### DPoS Consensus Optimization
-Core Layer's performance stems from architectural optimizations in our Delegated Proof of Stake implementation:
+CLayer's performance stems from architectural optimizations in our Delegated Proof of Stake implementation:

 - **Validator Selection**: Top 21 validators by stake for optimal network performance
 - **Block Production**: Consistent 3-second intervals with deterministic ordering